Do you remember when you were little and you had all these plans and dreams for your life?

 How can I rest when I need answers?
 We need to be doing something.
 We need to fix things right?

 But that really isn’t our job.
 Our job is to not be afraid.
-Our job is to trust.
-Our job is to rest in Him.
+Our job is to trust His heart and to rest in Him.

 Are you able to do that?
 I’m learning.
 It is not always easy.